kyletolle/everything-piece-find/README.md

 You'll need [everything-core](https://github.com/kyletolle/everything-core)
 before you can use this.

-This adds a #find method to Everything::Piece.
-This allows you to find a piece within your everything repo by name.
+This adds a `#find` to `Everything::Piece`.
+This allows you to find a piece within your `everything` repo by name, instead of by the full path.
+This only works for the root path.

 ## Installation